jbinko/UGEN/README.md

 Download the latest release version of this project from the releases web page: <https://github.com/jbinko/UGEN/releases>.
 Following files are available in assets section:

-- `UGEN.zip` - contains binary files which needs to be unzipped on target machine
+- `UGEN-WIN-X64.zip`, `UGEN-OSX-X64.zip`, `UGEN-LINUX-X64.zip` - contains compiled binary files of this application.
+Zip file needs to be unzipped on target machine.
+You probably need just one zip file.
+Depends on platform of your choice.
 - `Source code.zip` - Source code of this project
 - `Source code.tar.gz` - Source code of this project in different tar/zip format